 After the tulsi vivah, a Manglik bride bathes in the water that contains the leaves of the tulsi plant.
 This removes the malefic influences of Mars.
 The bride also wears a necklace made of dried tulsi beads.
 This symbolizes conquering the fear of death.

-Tulsi Puja 2015 date – the date of Tulsi Puja is November 22 for those observing it on Uthana Ekadasi.
-November 23 for those communities observing it on Karthika Shuddha Dwadashi or the day after Ekadasi.
-Some communities observe it on Kartik Purnima, which is on November 25.
+Tulsi Vivah 2018 date – the date of Tulsi Vivah is November 19, 2018.
+Some communities observe it on Kartik Purnima, which is on November 23, 2018.

-Note that the ritual can be observed on any date between November 22 and November 25, however the most effect Tulsi Puja is at the time of Vivah Nakshatra, this year on 23rd November 2015, you have Ashwini Nakshatra which is a marriage nakshatra.
+It is to be noted that the Tulsi Vivah ritual can be observed on any date between November 19 to November 23, 2018. however the most effect Tulsi Puja is at the time of Vivah Nakshatra, this year on 21 November 2018, you have Ashwini Nakshatra which is a marriage nakshatra.
 Doing Tulsi Vivah during Ashwini Nakshatra is recommended for best results.

 If you have Obstacles / Delays in your Marriage, I have the Answers.
 Look forward to help you with this Divine Knowledge.
 Order a Detailed Marriage Report.